HL7NZ/nes-ig/input/pagecontent/createEnrolment.md

 ### Create Enrolment for Patient

-The Create Enrolment operation is initiated by a user who needs to create a new Enrolment with a health provider for the provision of a health service.
+The Create Enrolment operation is initiated by a user who needs to create a new Enrolment with a health provider for the provision of a health service to a patient.

 <div>